Multifactor Authentication FAQ

 General Multifactor Authentication Questions

 MFA is now required.
-A roll out project will begin in January 2023 which will require all students, faculty, and staff to register at least one MFA method.
-We are encouraging users to opt-in to MFA now otherwise it will be enforced on all accounts at a later date.
+Implementation began in January 2023 and required all students, faculty, and staff to register at least one MFA method.
+Now, newly admitted students will need to register an MFA method during the first quarter they are registered for classes, but we encourage them to opt-in to MFA before that so they can control when it will be enforced on their accounts.

-In most cases you will not be prompted for MFA on campus.
+Most users will not be prompted for MFA when on-campus.
 This is because we are using your location (physical presence on campus) as a second means of authentication.
-Some applications on campus that provide access to sensitive information may still require use of your authenticator.
+Some applications on campus that provide access to sensitive information will still require use of your authenticator.
+Similarly, some users who have access to highly sensitive information will require MFA when on-campus or off-campus.

 Many online services accessed through your web browser from off campus that use your universal account for sign in will require the use of MFA.
 This includes Office 365, Zoom, Canvas, the Parking application, Contract Management, and others.
 Additionally, services and programs that house or facilitate access to sensitive information will require MFA such as connecting to campus remotely using the VPN.